Kingdom of Chitral: Early Kator rulers

-Mehtar Aman ul-Mulk (1857-1892)
+Aman ul-Mulk (1857–1892)

-Aman ul-Mulk, Shah Afzal's younger son, succeeded his brother in 1857.
-After a brief dispute with Kashmir, in which he laid siege to the garrison at Gilgit and briefly held the Punial valley.
-He accepted a treaty with the Maharaja of Kashmir in 1877.
-Aman ul-Mulk was such a strong ruler that no serious attempt to challenge his authority was made during his reign.
-During the course of his rule Aman ul-Mulk met encountered many British officers some of whom have noted him in the following words.
+Aman ul-Mulk, Shah Afzal II's second son, succeeded his brother in 1857.
+After a brief dispute with Kashmir, in which he laid siege to the garrison at Gilgit and briefly held the Punial Valley, he accepted a treaty with the maharaja of Kashmir in 1877.
+Aman ul-Mulk was a strong ruler and no serious attempt to challenge his authority was made during his reign by the British.
+During the course of his rule Aman ul-Mulk encountered many British officers, some of whom have noted him in the following words: